 A participant that attends both a March plenary session and the following May interim session (not the January interim) will be a Voter at the beginning of the July plenary session.

 Appendix C: Membership Flow-Diagram

+Note: “attended n of m sessions” indicates attendance at n of m consecutive plenary sessions one of which may be substituted by an interim session

 Figure D.1 – Membership Flow Diagram

 End.